 “That became my obsession and I continue to experiment with techniques ranging from colour reduction, where the block is gradually carved away with each new colour, to pure experiment or accident that can result in magic which is often hard to repeat!” she says.

-This is the reason why she only does small editions of each print – no two are exactly the same, and because the block has been cut away several times, they cannot be repeated, so become limited editions.
+Pip only produces very small editions of each print – no two are exactly the same, and because the block has been cut away several times, they cannot be repeated, so become limited editions.
 On each of her works, the number in the left corner of the print denotes the number of the edition.